-In a functioning democracy, political dissent is a regular and completely legal part of freedom of speech as well as free and fair elections.
+In a functioning democracy, political dissidents are exercising a regular and completely legal part of freedom of speech.
 This page focuses on the dissidents who risk their lives battling the most undemocratic dictatorships in the world.
-Also, visit our main section on world democracy

 Contemporary political artist active in sculpture, installation, architecture, music, photography, film, and political critic frequently seen clashing with the dictatorship.
 Born in Beijing, he is openly critical of the dictatorship’s dangerous stance on democracy and he has worked on many popular investigations into government corruption despite his constant repression.